ni/nimble/specs/examples/README.md

 - Should all the examples be included in the Chromatic build like we do the angular client and blazor client apps?
 - Site should include a nice high-level index page for examples.
 Maybe inspired by https://examples.deno.land/
 - Can we strip out some content from the GitHub build like the storybook module meta data

+### Avoid regressing build performance

+- Don't have a clear idea yet how build performance is impacted
+- Can potentially mitigate by using a build orchestrator as discussed in [#376](https://github.com/ni/nimble/issues/376).